 She shortly after met drummer, Neil Briggs through a mutual friend.
 Their musical styles were very different but the contrast created a sound that they both resonated with.

-They have since released 4 EPs, a full length album and a few singles, done 6 tours and over 100 shows.
-They’re music has been described as “Hope Sandoval fronting Radiohead”.
+They have since released 4 EPs, a full length album and many singles, done 6 tours and over 100 shows.
+Their music has been described as “Hope Sandoval fronting Radiohead”.
 They have a love for adding texture to songs, and creating dreamy landscapes around brutally honest and direct lyrics.

 They recently decided to leave Los Angeles and move to Nashville, TN.
-They released their latest EP “Better Off” in June 2019 via MGM Distribution.
+They released their latest EP “Better Off” in June 2019 via MGM Distribution and since released many singles and are preparing to release another mid April 2021.

 “There’s a profound energy emitting from Highland Kites’ music: Vibrant and bright, reflective and engaged, the band’s beautiful new EP I’m Not Weak is a powerfully forward-facing commitment to life – the ups, the downs, and everything in-between.” -Atwood Magazine